Union of Christian Baptist Churches in Romania

 The Union of Christian Baptist Churches in Romania (Uniunea Bisericilor Creștin Baptiste din România) is a Baptist Christian denomination in Romania.
-It is affiliated with the Romanian Evangelical Alliance and the Baptist World Alliance.
+It is affiliated with the Romanian Evangelical Alliance, the European Baptist Federation and the Baptist World Alliance.
 The headquarters is in Bucharest.

 History

 Origins

 The first modern-era Baptists in Romania were of German extraction.
 Karl Scharschmidt came to what is now southern Romania from Hungary in 1856 and settled in Bucharest.
 Scharschmidt, a carpenter by trade, had been baptized by Johann Gerhard Oncken in Hamburg in 1845.
 By 1863 enough converts had been made to form a church, and Oncken sent August Liebig to serve them as pastor.
 This church, the oldest Baptist church in Romania, in still in existence and meets on Popa Rusu Street (Bethany Baptist Church).
 Russian Baptist immigrants, mostly from the southern Ukraine, came to Dobruja around 1862 and founded a church in Cataloi in 1869.
 Hungarian Baptists formed a church in Transylvania in 1875.